yonglinZ/RSLabel/README.md

 [python3.6 + PyGdal + PyQT5](https://pan.baidu.com/s/1h4soOEfQGFiTA88H1b8yuw)

-After you download and unzip to you folder. you can the RSLabel.exe
+After you download and unzip to you folder. you can run the RSLabel.exe

-or you can download the binary from here [rslabel](https://pan.baidu.com/s/1k-SpnPownRfTyqgu2J9zPA)   the extraction code is u30z
+or you can download the binary from here [rslabel-install](https://pan.baidu.com/s/1Eu3-DGivSVMUfGeexfCF8A)   the extraction code is **8tua**

 ##  get started!
 - build overviews for images.